stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

 The `+` symbol can be in the middle of a line between two ggplot2 functions or at the end of a line (doesn't work at the beginning of a line).

 Note that in the above example, we've specified an *aesthetic mapping* using the `mapping = aes()` construction.
-"Aesthetic mappings describe how variables in the data are mapped to visual properties" in the plot [see here for more information](https://ggplot2.tidyverse.org/reference/aes.html).
+"Aesthetic mappings describe how variables in the data are mapped to visual properties" in the plot.
+[See here for more information](https://ggplot2.tidyverse.org/reference/aes.html).

 In this case, we are defining the x and y positions of the data points as one of their visual properties.
 We are telling ggplot to map the DATE variable to the x-axis and the TAVG (average monthly temperate) to the y axis.
+DATE and TAVG are the names of two of the columns of data in our df data frame.

-You should see a plot showing all 1518 data point in this data set plotted as individual points.
+You should see a plot showing the 1518 data point in this data set plotted as individual points.

 This is fine, but let's make it a little fancier.
 Let's color the data points differently.
 One way to do this is to specify a color for the points outside of the aes() aesthetic mapping: